 Meaning

 In the quote “He’s nice enough not to want to be associated with a nasty remark but not nice enough not to make it.
 Lacking the courage of one’s nastiness does not make one nice.,” the emphasis is on courage.
-It highlights the thought that bravery means acting despite fear while implying that small acts of bravery matter.
+It highlights the thought that bravery means acting despite fear while implying that fear is natural but not decisive.

 Theme